top of page

-The Lay Professional Advocacy Committee of AAM exists to:
+The Lay Professional Advocacy Committee (LPAC) exists to:

 • testifying, tracking, and advocating for pertinent convention resolutions that affect lay employees,